 The Surf Coast region has a temperate climate, with mild and relatively dry summers and cooler and relatively wet winters.
 The Surf Coast region is predominantly exposed to a southerly and westerly wind climate.
 Winds are strongest in spring and during summer afternoons under the influence of sea breezes.

 The Sands is a diverse, unique and integrated residential golf course located adjacent to a sensitive foreshore environment and the Karaaf Wetlands within the Surf Coast Shire.
 The Karaaf Wetland contains both wet and dry saltmarsh and is particularly significant because of the adjacent Poa grassland and dunal system.

 BP Architects as award winning architects design healthy, sustainable homes which are not only smart but play a part in a healthier living environment and lifestyle.
 The Torquay home provided an escape in a comfortable peaceful haven for Clients with a busy life.

-Homes designed on green architecture principles are not only environmentally friendly but energy efficient making them cost effective, in the long term running costs.
-BP Architects are making a difference and so can you by residing in an ecological building.
+Homes designed on green architecture principles are environmentally friendly and energy-efficient, making them cost-effective in the long term running costs.
+BP Architects are making a difference, and so can you by residing in an ecological building.